Pope prays at Turin Shroud but skirts authenticity debate

 On his first day of a visit to the northern industrial city of Turin, he defended migrants flocking to Europe to escape war and injustice, saying it "makes one cry" to see them mistreated.

-He also spoke of the city's 19th century reputation as a centre of devil worship and anti-clericalism, saying today's young people faced new snares of high unemployment, drugs and unbridled consumerism.
+He also spoke of the city's 19th century reputation as a center of devil worship and anti-clericalism, saying today's young people faced new snares of high unemployment, drugs and unbridled consumerism.

 Francis was the latest of many popes to view the shroud, which is usually kept locked out of sight and is on display for only the third time in 17 years.
 Over a million people have seen it in two months.